bnvulpe/votecore/data_cleaning.md

 - **Category Assignment**: Given we are focusing on candidates, for each comment or post, the classifier will assign if the text refers to a suppotive or critical sentiment towards each candidate.
 This will be done for the both the body and the title of the comment or post.
 The use of slogans instead of pure sentiment is justified by the fact that the model was not explicitly trained for sentiment analysis, so classifiation by slogans is a more robust approach.

-- **No mention case**: In the case where a comment or post does not mention any candidate, the support value will be assigned as **None**, indicating that no sentiment towards any candidate was expressed.
+- **No mention case**: In the case where a comment or post does not mention a candidate, the support value will be assigned as **None**, indicating that no sentiment was expressed.

 **Justification**:
 - Give the lack of Entity Level Sentiment Analysis models, the zero-shot classification approach is the best option to determine the sentiment towards each candidate in the comments and posts.